 A graphic representation or symbol of a company name, trademark, abbreviation, etc., often uniquely designed for ready recognition.
 (Source: Dictionary.com)

-A handwritten document, an unpublished document, or an author’s draft of a book, article, or other work submitted for publication.
-(Source: Society of American Archivists glossary)
+A handwritten or typed document, an unpublished document, or an author’s draft of a book, article, or other work submitted for publication.
+(Source: Society of American Archivists glossary - http://www2.archivists.org/glossary/terms/m/manuscript)

-Data about data, i.e., information (or data) that describes and provides information about other data.
+Data about data, i.e., information (or data) used to describe other information or data.
 Metadata is used to describe and provide access to information resources, especially Internet sites, electronic documents, and digital objects.
 (Source: LibrarySpeak)

 The collecting of metadata from a digital object, collection, or repository.
 The harvested metadata is then made available in a searchable databank, data store, or data repository.
 The digital objects themselves are not harvested; rather, the information or data about the digital objects is collected and made searchable.
 This process is used by the Open Archives Initiative and is required under the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
 (Source: Open Archives Forum Glossary http://www.oaforum.org/tutorial/english/page6.htm#section16)

-The NIH Public Access Policy ensures that the public has access to the published results of NIH-funded research.
+The National Institutes of Health (NIH) Public Access Policy ensures that the public has access to the published results of NIH-funded research.
 It requires scientists to submit final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive, PubMed Central.
 The Policy requires that these final peer-reviewed manuscripts be accessible to the public on PubMed Central to help advance science and improve human health.
-(Source: National Institutes of Health Public Access Page)
+(Source: National Institutes of Health - http://publicaccess.nih.gov/)

-Describes a family of copyright licensing policies under which copyright owners make their works available publicly, without access being limited to subscribers or purchasers of the material, and typically in online databases.
+The term Open Access is used to describe a family of copyright licensing policies under which copyright owners make their works available publicly, without access being limited to subscribers or purchasers of the works, and typically in online databases.
 Disseminating information or publishing under Open Access principles means that access to the results of research is provided freely, immediately, and digitally, as is the right to use and re-use those results as needed.
-(Source: Open Access webpage at Pitt)
+(Source: Pitt Open Access http://openaccess.pitt.edu/OADefined.html)

 Supplies a common framework to web communities that allows them to gain access to content in a standard manner by means of metadata harvesting.
-(Source: DOAJ)
+(Source: Open Archives Initiative http://www.openarchives.org/OAI/OAI-organization.php)

 OAI-PMH provides a relatively standardized method for harvesting information (metadata) about digital objects, collections, or repositories.
 This protocol is used in order to facilitate interoperability and metadata sharing between repositories.
 Creators of digital objects or collections use this mechanism to provide information or data about their repositories to others.
 These other entities then employ the protocol to harvest metadata about digital objects and collections.
 (Source: Open Archives Initiative http://www.openarchives.org/pmh/)